Kholeka98/Data_Cleaning_Excel/README.md

  ### Data Preparation
  As part of preparing our dataset, we executed the following tasks:
  - Dropped irrelevant columns and rows to avoid cleaning colums that are irrelevant to our analysis
- - Identified and removed duplicates rows
+ - Identified and removed duplicate rows
  - Renamed columns and included units  where necessary.

 ### Data Visualizations